CTMM-TraIT/CTP-TTP/samples.3/Pseudonymization/README.md

 becomes able to use the Custodix TTP for properly pseudonymizing patient identifiers for research trials.

+Make sure that you use a recent version of the CTP (at least 2014.02.06 at 11:29:32 CST, which is the build used while typing this text), since this plugin relies on new features added to the CTP (for facilitating this plugin).

 Compiling it
 ------------

 The `mvn compile` and `mvn package` commands, when executed in this project root directory, yields a `target/` directory that contains the `PseudonymizationSample-1.0-SNAPSHOT.jar` file; its dependencies are conveniently copied to the `target/dependency-jars` directory.